pshreegiri/sentra-project/README.md

-# SENTRA – Anti-Ragging Reporting & Awareness System
+# SENTRA – Incident Reporting & Response Dashboard for Educational Institutions

-Sentra is a web-based anti-ragging platform designed to help students safely report ragging incidents and help institutions take quick action.
+Sentra is a web-based platform designed to improve safety and communication within educational institutions.
+The system allows students and staff to securely report incidents, track the progress of their reports, and access awareness resources related to campus safety.
-The system provides awareness, reporting, and monitoring features for students, staff, and administrators.

 ---

 ## 📌 Project Overview

-Ragging is a serious issue in educational institutions.
-Sentra aims to create a **safe, digital solution** where:
-- Students can report incidents without fear
-- Authorities can monitor and take action
-- Awareness about anti-ragging laws is increased
+Sentra is a web-based platform designed to improve safety and communication within educational institutions.
+The system enables students and staff to report incidents securely, track their status, and access awareness resources.
+Administrators can monitor and manage these reports through a dedicated dashboard, ensuring that issues are addressed promptly and transparently.
+The goal is to promote accountability, reduce hesitation in reporting, and build a culture of trust and safety on campus.

 ---

 ## 🚀 Features

 - 🔐 User authentication (Student & Staff)
-- 📝 Online ragging complaint reporting
+- 📝 Online complaint reporting
 - 📊 Dashboard for students and staff
 - 🛡 Secure data handling
 - 📱 Responsive design (mobile + desktop)
 - 🤖 Chatbot integration (for help & guidance)
-- 📢 Awareness pages with anti-ragging information
+- 📢 Awareness pages with Campus Policies and information

 ---